MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 3. In **Table 3: MVC Views**, add a view using the following information:
     - Controller name: **PhotoController**
     - View name: **DisplayPhoto**
     - Action description: **This view displays a single photo in full size.
 The Title and Owner values appear above the photo.
-The Photo Description, Created Date, and other values appear beneath the photo.
-Under these details, all the comments for the current photo are listed with an “Add a Comment” link**
+The Photo Name, Description, and other values appear beneath the photo.
+Under these details, all the comments for the current photo are listed with an “Add a Comment” link.**

 4. In **Table 3: MVC Views**, add a view using the following information:
     - Controller name: **PhotoController**
     - View name: **AddPhoto**
-    - Action description: **This view displays a form that the user can use to upload and describe a new photo**
+    - Action description: **This view displays a form that the user can use to upload and describe a new photo.**

 5. In **Table 3: MVC Views**, add a view using the following information:
     - Controller name: **PhotoController**
     - View name: **DeletePhoto**
     - Action description: **This view displays a form that the user can use to confirm the deletion of a photo.
-The view displays details of the current photo such as its title and description**
+The view displays details of the current photo such as its title and description.**

 6. Merge all the rows in the **Controller** column that belong to the **PhotoController** controller, and save the document.